Voter resources for the June 5 California Primary

-SAN DIEGO — San Diegans go the polls on June 5 to vote for governor and a long list state and local candidates and propositions.
+SAN DIEGO — San Diegans go the polls Tuesday to vote for governor and a long list state and local candidates and propositions.

 Use the links below to make sure you are registered to vote, find your polling place, view your sample ballot and research the candidates and issues.